TheAshpak/Learning-OpenCV/README.md

 # OpenCV Learnings

-In this repository i will be sharing my learning with OpenCV library for object detections.
+In this repository i have shared my learning with OpenCV library for object detections.

 Code was prepared on following versions of libraries
 ```bash